-She was concerned Terin would be too high to plot a jump, forgetting they didn't need to make a jump while cargo for the larger ship.
+Mikah worried Terin would be too high to plot a jump, forgetting they didn't have to make a jump while cargo for the larger ship.
 Zimzod also said he'd try it and Terin brought out some cherry flavored crushed leaf to burn.
 The others relaxed as Fesic went back to continue his shopping from the day before while trying to ignore the scent of the stuff, which got everywhere.
-He eventually did narrow down his search for an electronic lock pick with basic instructions and waiding through warnings about the legality of such devices in other systems.
+He eventually did narrow down his search for an electronic lock pick with basic instructions and wading through warnings about the legality of such devices in other systems.
 Fesic wanted to buy one and have it delivered.
-Sunday, 070 1113: Just After Lunch Where Everyone Is At The End Of The Session
+Sunday, 070-1113: Just After Lunch Where Everyone Is At The End Of The Session

 Everyone is in the ship's lounge